 5. PreSonus AudioBox USB 96 2×2 USB 2.0 Audio Interface Blue

-We finish off this list with another low-end item.
-PreSonus AudioBox is a small, reliable, quality made, and affordable audio interface.
+To finish off this list is another low-end item.
+PreSonus AudioBox is a small, reliable, quality-made, and affordable audio interface.
 It’s connected and powered through a USB 2.0, with two combo XLR inputs and stereo outputs.

 It also comes with a monitor output and a MIDI I/O, which is rare for these interfaces.
 When you’re recording you won’t feel any latency, as it has zero latency.
 It’s compact and easy to use and will give you a lot for not that much money at all.